colette27/colette27.github.io/_posts/2018-05-25-jenkins_quickstart.md

 ---
 # Jenkins Quickstart Guide for Java Developers

-Jenkins is an open-source continuous integration server written in Java.
+Jenkins is an open source continuous integration server written in Java.
 This guide is intended to get you quickly up and running with Jenkins, while using some of its continuous integration capabilities.

 Before you begin, you need the following system requirements: